Oco2 Home Security Camera ReviewBy - 12/01/2016

 Does the SD card only work when WiFi is out?

-I didn’t test it, but from what I understand, you can use it for storage when WiFi is out or when it’s on.
+From what I understand, you can use it for storage when WiFi is out or when it’s on.
+However, this feature did not work for me.
+According to my support rep,

 Can the camera automatically arm and disarm?